 - Disney: Alternatively, choose your favorite Disney movie — or one that you think your baby boy will love — and depict it across the four walls of your nursery.
 Consider The Hunchback of Notre Dame, The Sword in the Stone, or Mulan.

 Let’s face it — babies come with a lot of stuff.
 To keep the space from getting cluttered, your baby boy’s nursery room will benefit from unique and clever storage ideas.
-Here are a few to get you started.
+Here are a few baby boy nursery ideas for storage to get you started.

 - In-crib storage: consider either building, customizing, or buying a crib that comes with its own built-in storage.
 Alternatively, if your crib is raised off the ground (which most are), simply purchase some storage boxes that will fit underneath.